jorgebucaran/hyperapp/docs/tutorial.md

 ])
 ```

-Now when you click the pencil button the text input appears.
+Now, when you click the pencil button the text input appears.
 But we still need to add
 a way to go back.
 We need an action to `StopEditingFilter`, and a button to dispatch it.

 Add the action: